kubos/kubos/docs/services/comms-framework.rst

 more reliable downlink method for transmitting a small health-and-status beacon and then a faster, but more error-prone method for transmitting more detailed telemetry information.

-The communications framework provides mechanisms to handle these more complex configurations.
+The communications service framework provides mechanisms to handle these more complex configurations.

 The service's `config.toml` file should contain the following parameters: